 Incivility in the workplace is nothing new, but recent events make it more important than ever for employers to assess their company culture.
 We live in a challenging time when civil unrest is coupled with the unfortunte political divisions that the pandemic created.
 Civility in America is diminishing.

-In recent months employers have been clamoring for training on the topic of respectful workplaces.
-The spike in interest is due to the #MeToo movement, to the general realization that civility in America is diminishing, and to the EEOC’s recommendations to add civility and bystander intervention training to employers’ anti-harassment training programs.
+In recent years the EEOC updated its recommendations to add civility and bystander intervention training to employers’ anti-harassment training programs.
 Undeniably, training is desperately needed, but tossing a single training program at this topic is ineffective at best and runs the risk of being counterproductive.